 “It’s an experiment,” says Dr. John E. Swartzberg, at the University of California.
 “No one can tell you the long-term effects [of excessive protein consumption], and that’s what worries me as a physician.
 No one can tell you what the results are going to be in people’s bodies 10 or 15 years later.”

 In short, we’re all taking a gamble.
 It could be that this sudden increase dietary protein will be beneficial as we age.
 Perhaps it will allow us to maintain our strength and balance, so we can still hike, climb, and enjoy our lives well into our eighties.
 On the other hand, it may just make us chronically sicker, as most of our other food fads have done in the past.

 In the book, The China Study, T. Colin Campbell and Thomas M Campbell, use statistics from rural China to show that increased consumption of animal products increases the rate of cancer, heart disease, diabetes, and obesity.
 Of course, not all protein sources come from animals, but even so, this unprecedented consumption of all-things-protein puts us squarely in undiscovered country.
-There’s really no telling how this drama might play out.About the author: Rebecca Wong has been working in the herbal business since 2000.
+There’s really no telling how this drama might play out.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.